CprimeLearningLabs/terraform-aws-intro/labs/lab-4.3-Variables/lab4.3-variables.md

 Now, use a variable reference to replace the corresponding target expressions in the configuration files.
 There should be three places:

-- Set the region local value in main.tf with var.region
+- Set the region local value in "main.tf" with `var.region`
-- Set the key_name value for aws_instance in bastion.tf with var.vm_keypair_name
+- Set the key_name value for aws_instance in "bastion.tf" with `var.vm_keypair_name`
-- Set the name value for aws_db_instance in database.tf with var.db_name
+- Set the name value for aws_db_instance in "database.tf" with `var.db_name`

 Run terraform validate to check for errors.

 ### Setting the Variable Values

-Create a file called terraform.tfvars
+Create a file called `terraform.tfvars`

 Set the values for the variables in that file.
-Keep the region the same as before to avoid recreating the entire infrastructure.
+Keep the values the same as before to avoid recreating resources.
+Note that if you included a default value for the db_name variable in "variables.tf", then you can omit setting the value in "terraform.tfvars".

 ```
 region = "us-west-2"